 Preheat the oven to 425 degrees Fahrenheit.
 Rinse the quinoa thoroughly in a fine-mesh sieve.
 Rinsing removes the natural bitter coating on the seeds.
+Drain the quinoa thoroughly.

 Place the quinoa in a shallow baking dish in a single layer.

 Roast the quinoa in the oven for roughly 5 to 8 minutes, shaking the pan a bit halfway through for even cooking.
 Remove from the oven when the quinoa has a strong nutty fragrance and is golden in color.
+Be careful not to let the quinoa burn.

 Remove the pan from the heat after about 1 minute, as soon as the quinoa looks dry and golden in color and has a strong, nutty fragrance.
+Be careful not to burn the quinoa.

 Items you will need